DmentexGH/go-chat/README.md

 ## How It Works

-1. **Connection**: Client generates PGP key pair on startup
+1. **Connection**: Client generates PGP key pair on startup and joins specified room
+2. **Room Management**: Rooms created automatically, deleted when last user leaves
-2. **Key Exchange**: Public keys automatically shared between users
+3. **Key Exchange**: Public keys automatically shared between users in same room
-3. **Messaging**: Messages encrypted for each recipient
+4. **Messaging**: Messages encrypted for each recipient in the room
-4. **Decryption**: Each user decrypts with their private key
+5. **Decryption**: Each user decrypts with their private key
-5. **Cleanup**: When a user disconnects, their keys are deleted and the chat history is cleared from the UI for everyone
+6. **Cleanup**: When a user disconnects, their keys are deleted and the chat history is cleared from the UI for everyone

 **Security**: Server only routes encrypted messages - cannot read content or store data